GearrelW/graphql-vecozo-2024-05/labs/lab09 Integration Testing.md

 **Integration test a few of your entrypoints**.
 A few interesting scenarios:

 - testing whether the schema remains unchanged
-- testing the happy path - whether data
+- testing the happy path - whether data is returned correctly with/without mock data
   - this will probably include implementing mocks with mock data
 - testing for exceptions